LioCrea/CustomScroll.JS/README.md

 Example available here: http://www.bit.ly/22IVPJ6

 #Note
-Doesn't work if using Edge's browser.
+Doesn't work if using Edge or Firefox browsers.
 Still have to work a little bit to fix it!